RosaleeKnight/study-notes/cybersecurity-terminology.md

 Acunetix: checks for surface vulnerable threats in checkout processes, shopping carts, login pages, and online forms where an attacker can submit data to a server to be processed.

 Burp Suit: tools for debugging and testing web app security, including an intercepting proxy tool.

+Defendify: includes cybersecurity risk assessments, technology and data use policies, incident response plans, penetration testing, threat alerts, phishing simulations, and cybersecurity awareness training.

+Gophish: toolkit for security administrators to build their own phishing campaigns to find out who needs greater phishing awareness.

+John the Ripper: password auditing, cracking, and general security tool that can crack passwords through a wide range of security protocols, transmission methods, encryption protocols, and static locations.